 - Vari-mu compressors offer a unique compression style not commonly found in many plugins.
-A variable-mu circuit id designed, so the ratio of the gain reduction increases as you hit the unit harder, which yields very musically pleasing results even when you lay into it aggressively.
+With a variable-mu circuit, the ratio of the gain reduction increases as you hit the unit’s input harder, which can yield very musically pleasing results even when you lay into it aggressively.

 - Two knob compressors are f*cking awesome.

-- Go from a light, gentle squeeze to heavy pumping and crunchy distortion with only two knobs.
+- Go from a light, clean, gentle squeeze to heavy pumping with crunchy distortion with only two knobs.

 - Negative mode offers upward or over compression.
-Downward compression is what everyone calls compression, but upward compression is when a quiet signal falls below the threshold the signal increases in level, which leads to embellished dynamics and a unique sound.
+Downward compression is what everyone calls compression, but upward compression increases the level of the signal when it falls below the threshold, which leads to embellished dynamics and a unique sound.

-- Deep mode adds a HPF to the sidechain.
+- Deep mode adds a high-pass filter to the sidechain input.